-In connection with or prior to the Spin-Off, HERC Holdings will establish new active and retiree health and welfare plans, which will be substantially similar to the current health and welfare plans offered to employees and retirees of the equipment rental business.
-Following the such establishment, HERC Holdings employees (and eligible former employees whose last place of employment was with the equipment rental business) will be eligible to participate in the new HERC Holdings health and welfare plans.
-The Employee Matters Agreement will provide that New Hertz will retain the liability (and, where applicable, the related assets) for the retiree medical and life insurance benefits for all New Hertz employees and former employees whose last place of employment was with the car rental business, and the retiree medical and life insurance benefit liabilities (and, where applicable, the related assets) for employees of HERC Holdings and former employees whose last place of employment was with the equipment rental business will be transferred to HERC Holdings in connection with the establishment of the new plans.
+In connection with the Spin-Off, HERC Holdings will establish new active and retiree health and welfare plans, which will be substantially similar to the current health and welfare plans offered to employees and retirees of the equipment rental business.
+Following the Spin-Off, HERC Holdings employees (and eligible former employees of the equipment rental business) will be eligible to participate in the new HERC Holdings health and welfare plans.
+The Employee Matters Agreement will provide that New Hertz will retain the liability (and, where applicable, the related assets) for the retiree medical and life insurance benefits for all New Hertz employees of the car rental business, and the retiree medical and life insurance benefit liabilities (and, where applicable, the related assets) for employees of HERC Holdings and former employees of the equipment rental business will be transferred to HERC Holdings in connection with the Spin-Off.